So-AI-love/CtrlRegen/README.md

-# Image Watermarks Are Removable using Controllable Regeneration from Clean Noise
+# Image Watermarks are Removable using Controllable Regeneration from Clean Noise

 Official implementation of an invisible image watermark removing method presented in the paper: